scipy-conference/scipy_proceedings/papers/michael_beyeler/michael_beyeler.rst

-Analogous to models of cochlear implants,[REF] the goal of our computational model is to approximate, via a number of linear and nonlinear filtering steps, the neural computations that convert an electrical pulse pattern in both space and time into a perceptual experience.
+Analogous to models of cochlear implants,[REF] the goal of our computational model is to approximate, via a number of linear filtering and nonlinear processing steps, the neural computations that convert a spatiotemporal electrical pulse pattern into a perceptual experience.

-Our simulation tool integrates and generalizes two computational models of bionic vision that separately explained spatial :cite:`Nanduri2012` and temporal :cite:`Horsager2009` perceptual distortions for the Second Sight Argus I and Argus II implants.
+..
+Our simulation tool integrates and generalizes two computational models
+.. of bionic vision that separately explained spatial :cite:`Nanduri2012`
+.. and temporal :cite:`Horsager2009` perceptual distortions
+.. for the Second Sight Argus I and Argus II implants.

 Model parameters were chosen to fit data from a variety of experiments in patients with prosthetic devices.